 What’s more, these house plans are more than just energy efficient—they are more environmentally responsible and maintain a very robust sustainable living environment.
 A growing market, the best part about these green homes is that any home or building that uses alternative energy can often benefit from a number of state rebates, tax credits, and other incentives thanks to promoting clean energy.

-In fact, the NAHB and BuildingGreen, LLC have developed a special course that provides builders and remodelers with the latest information and techniques available in order to build a high performance home.
-Attendees will leave the course with the ability to actually apply the building physics to performance and then translate the building science into design and construction elements surrounding high performance homes.
+In fact, the NAHB and BuildingGreen, LLC has developed a special course that provides builders and remodelers with the latest information and techniques available in order to build a high-performance home.
+Attendees will leave the course with the ability to actually apply the building physics to performance and then translate the building science into design and construction elements surrounding high-performance homes.

 Solutions include solar energy which requires photovoltaic solar panels, an inverter, and batteries that can store excess energy.
 Performance often varies regionally depending on how much sun your state gets.
 Although solar panels require some maintenance, once installed, they provide a lot of electricity.

 You will also find wind energy that is produced by smaller sized turbines especially for backyard energy production.
 Anyone with a home that is considering this option needs to look at the speed of the wind in their area, a big determining factor in whether wind power is the right solution.
 A 10-kilowatt turbine typically provides enough energy for a single-family home.
 Just like solar energy, wind energy is climate-dependent – therefore when the turbine’s not turning, a different energy source is required.
 And unlike solar energy, wind turbines are built of out of moving parts that need regular maintenance.

 Professional Builder magazine offers the following tips in an article entitled, 14 best practices in high-performance home design.
 The first thing the article recommended is to get the input from all decision-makers while a project is in its design phase.
 That would be the architects, suppliers, and others.